rheinwerk-verlag/planning-poker/CONTRIBUTING.rst

 JavaScript and Vue
 """"""""""""""""""

-Follow `Google's style guide <https://google.github.io/styleguide/jsguide.html>`_ for the JavaScript code and `Vue's style guide <https://vuejs.org/v2/style-guide/>`_ for the Vue specific code.
+Follow `Google's JS style guide <https://google.github.io/styleguide/jsguide.html>`_ for the JavaScript code and `Vue's style guide <https://vuejs.org/v2/style-guide/>`_ for the Vue specific code.
 The maximum line length was also extended to 120 characters.
 There is currently no linting set up for these style guides.

 CSS
 """

-Follow `Google's style guide <https://google.github.io/styleguide/htmlcssguide.html#CSS>`_ for any styling changes you want to make.
+Follow `Google's CSS style guide <https://google.github.io/styleguide/htmlcssguide.html#CSS>`_ for any styling changes you want to make.

 Creating a pull request
 ^^^^^^^^^^^^^^^^^^^^^^^